anlztrk/translit/EnglishPronunciation.md

 That leaves about 420 words wrong, less than 10%; the major categories are as follows:

 *   195 misinterpretations of diphthongs; some of these are genuine ambiguities in English spelling (cf. dead, mead, real; die, sieve, science, fief); others are due to insufficient analysis (e.g. poet is mispredicted simply because I didn't provide a rule for oe\-- it wasn't worth it, it occurred too rarely in the lexicon).
-*   37 examples of the o to û change [discussed above](#almost).
+*   37 examples of the o to ʌ change [discussed above](#almost).
 *   26 indefensible vowel spellings (e.g. pretty, women, resin, English, lose, swamp, water, bury, lawyer).
 *   17 consonant clusters not simplified enough (e.g. half, folks, listen, mortgage, raspberry).
-*   17 instances of an unexpected (or mispredicted) ò; e.g. cloth, frost, chocolate.
+*   17 instances of an unexpected (or mispredicted) ɔ; e.g. cloth, frost, chocolate.
-*   18 instances of final \-y being ï rather than ë .
+*   18 instances of final \-y being aɪ rather than i .
-*   13 annoying cases where g before a front vowel is hard (e.g. get, give); there are also 4 cases where gg + front vowel was taken incorrectly as gj\-- which it should be, dammit (suggest) but often isn't (stagger).
+*   13 annoying cases where g before a front vowel is hard (e.g. get, give); there are also 4 cases where gg + front vowel was taken incorrectly as gdʒ\-- which it should be, dammit (suggest) but often isn't (stagger).
-*   8 instances of an unexpected ù; e.g. put, wolf, woman.
+*   8 instances of an unexpected ʊ; e.g. put, wolf, woman.
 (These all begin with labials-- these may be related to rule 29a.)
 *   10 unexpected (af)frications (e.g. educate, ocean, righteous, sure); there's also an instance of an unexpected lack of frication (absurd)
-*   8 more instances of er becoming är (besides those noted in the rules-- e.g. era, there, herald, very)
+*   8 more instances of er becoming eɪɹ (besides those noted in the rules-- e.g. era, there, herald, very)
 *   6 instances of vowels unexpectedly dropping (e.g. bachelor, vegetable, Wednesday)

 Generating spellings from pronunciation